Tib3rius/tib3rius.github.io/sqli.md

 </tbody>
 </table>

+Note that the last repair may cause other unexpected behavior as it ends the statement prematurely using a comment.

 In some cases, none of our "repairs" work because we are injecting into an integer value.
 In these cases, try the following repairs.
 Note that each one begins with a space:

 <table>